Alerts and disruptions

 There are currently no alerts or disruptions for Macquarie Lightstation.
 Continue to check this page and our social media channels for updates.

 There are currently no alerts or disruptions for Marine Biological Station.
-Continue to check this page and our social media channels for updates.
+Continue to check this page for updates.

 • Fox baiting: NSW National Parks and Wildlife Service is carrying out an ongoing baiting program at North Head Sanctuary to control foxes for the protection of native fauna including threatened species such as Long-nosed Bandicoots and Little Penguins.
 The program uses manufactured baits, fresh baits and Canid Pest Ejectors containing 1080 poison (sodium fluoroacetate).
 Warning signs are located at the entries to sites being baited.
 Visitors are advised not to touch the baits or ejectors.
 Further, pets may be affected (1080 is lethal to dogs and cats) and are not permitted at North Head Sanctuary.
 Working dogs must be restrained or muzzled in the vicinity and must not enter the baiting locations.
 Penalties apply for non-compliance.
 In the event of accidental poisoning, seek immediate veterinary assistance.
 For further information, please call the Harbour Trust on (02) 8969 2128.

-• Warringah Freeway upgrade: As part of the Warringah Freeway Upgrade project, Alfred Street off ramp and southbound access on Alfred Street North from Kurraba Road to Mount Street will be temporarily closed to all traffic until late-2025.
-As a result, there may be an increase in local traffic near Sub Base Platypus during this time.
+• Warringah Freeway upgrade: There continue to be roadworks in the vicinity of Sub Base Platypus due to the Warringah Freeway Upgrade project.
+As a result, there may be periods of increased local traffic near Sub Base Platypus.
 Please allow extra travel time, plan ahead and consider using public transport.
 For more information, please visit the Warringah Freeway Upgrade project page.

 close